TeachBooks/mirror_mude_book/book/time_series/stationarity.md

 height: 300px
 name: function_transf
 ---
-Original time series on the right; stationarized times series on the left (not log-scale on vertical axis).
+Original time series on the right; stationarized times series on the left (note log-scale on vertical axis).
 ```

 ### Least-squares fit